Boris-Barboris/PySubs/README.txt

 old one, instead of __init__ initializer.
 If it is not provided, parameterless __init__(self, proxy) is tried.
     - currently, bound methods point to underlying object, wich is incorrect.
-It's being worked on.
+Use _mproxy(method_name) to get method, that binds symbolically via proxy.
+That is the way to go when working with events.
     - you should never derive reloadable class by unreloadable one.
-It's not handlede, it will not work.
+It's not handled, it will not work.